Whether you’re inheriting a team or building one from scratch, being a first-time leader is overwhelming.

 Tip Four: Improve Your Soft Skills

 Every organization is unique in their requirements of their first-time leaders.
 But, commonly, a lot of the skills that made you successful as an individual contributor are not the same skills that will make you successful as a first-time leader.

 You will no longer be judged on your technical abilities.
 Instead, your ability to work within office politics and influence people to accomplish tasks will be your job.

 In addition to influencing other departments, you will need to be actively solving problems with very minimal direction.

-Each industry and company have various required soft skills, but as a middle manager, you will no longer be judged on your ability to do technical work.
+Each industry and company have various required soft skills, but as a middle first-time leader, you will no longer be judged on your ability to do technical work.

 Be sure to invest time in learning what skills are required at your organization and refine those.